 You can use any of these variants when creating your 3 statement financial model.
 However, when it comes to the presentation of it, the annual periodicity is always considered.
 When it comes to working, you can get into more details through the other methods.

-The most common uses of the annual variation are to figure out the DCF value.
+The most common uses of the annual variation are to figure out the Discounted Cash Flow (DCF) value.
 Yearly cash flows are taken to figure out where the business stands by the end of a specific time frame.
 Moreover, quarterly and monthly 3 statement financial models eventually are converted to annual ones.
 The weekly one is used to keep a check on the cash and liquidity of the business.

 Now, when it comes to the structure of the financial modeling excel, you want to ensure you’re following a particular structure.
 It holds especially for extensive 3 statement financial models.
 You don’t want to have a haphazard financial model.
 It will make it difficult for you to understand and will drive away any potential investors.